Regional Cemeteries

 Lamoureux | Mission of the Notre-Dame de Lourdes Cemetery.
 Okay, so technically it's in Sturgeon County...Lamoureux is a hamlet beside the city of Fort Saskatchewan, on the North bank of the Saskatchewan River.
 Our Lady of the Lourdes served as the first parish in this area.
 The Church was declared a Historical Site in 1984 & the community is one of Alberta's first French-Canadian communities.
 The cemetery is the eternal home to many of those families.
 Read more.
 [Link to Find a Grave]

 Deville-North Cooking Lake | St. Margaret's Church Cemetery.
 This one is a little trickier to find, but well worth the excursion and Google Maps will get you there.
-The adjacent church is super cool, it was built in 1912 and is a designated historic resource.
+The adjacent church is is an original hand cut log building with cedar shingles on the exterior, it was built in 1912 and is now a designated historic resource.
 Local historians used ground penetrating radar & discovered unmarked sites, now marked by white crosses and by bricks on the outside of the cemetery fence.
 Read more.
 [Link to Find a Grave]

 South Cooking Lake Cemetery.
 Established in 1912 on a hill near South Cooking Lake, it is a non-denominational cemetery for community members.
 The community had great foresight and purchased the land for the cemetery together.
 [Link to Find a Grave]